2.16 Provision and Contingencies

 The Company is not subject to externally enforced capital regulation.

-40. Financial Risk Management
+38. Financial Risk Management

-The Company's activities expose it to a variety of financial risks: market risk, credit risk, liquidity risk.
+The Company's activities expose it to avariety of financial risks: market risk, credit risk, liquidity risk.
 The Company's primary focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
 The primary market risk to the Company is foreign exchange risk.
 The Company uses derivative financial instruments to mitigate foreign exchange related risk exposures.
 The Company's exposure to credit risk is influenced mainly by the individual characteristic of each customer.

 Market Risk

 Market risk is the risk that changes in market prices such as foreign exchange rates, interest rates and equity prices could affect the Company’s income or the value of its holdings of financial instruments including cash flow.
-The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
+The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.
 The Company uses derivatives to manage market risks.

 All such transactions are carried out within the guidelines set by the Board of Directors.
 Generally, the Company seeks to apply hedge accounting to manage volatility in profit or loss."